defigli/rust-otel-template/README.md

 - Include trace & span IDs in console JSON output for easier correlation.
 - Structured error logging with span status set to error.
 - Graceful shutdown improvements: ensure batch processors flush within timeout.

 ### Shutdown Notes

 Telemetry is initialized and shutdown inside the Tokio runtime (`#[tokio::main]`).
-The batch processors use a blocking HTTP client to ensure final flushes succeed in their worker threads without needing an active async reactor.
-If you switch to the async `reqwest-client` feature, ensure shutdown occurs before the runtime exits and consider replacing batch exporters with simple exporters or spawning a dedicated runtime.
+The batch processors use a blocking HTTP client to ensure final flushes succeed in their worker threads without depending on the Tokio reactor; ensure your runtime awaits shutdown so processors can complete their flush interval.

 ## License